 Manufacturing defects in products are usually caused by improper construction or production.

 Unlike design defects, manufacturing defects do not render the whole line defective.
-Instead, only one or two products may have a defect due to lack of awareness or negligence when assembling the product.
+Instead, only one or two products may have a defect due to error or negligence when assembling the product.

-A product may suffer a manufacturing defect en route to a customer.
+A product may suffer a manufacturing defect on its way to a customer.
 For example, if a company is in charge of shipping multiple electronic medical devices, and one of the packages was not carefully handled, it can cause the device in that package to be harmed and may cause a glitch when used by the consumer, ultimately leading to an injury.

 Suing a Medical Device Company